magenta-aps/OS2mo-ldap-import-export/README.md

 print(r.json()[-2])
 ```

-Or you can go to [the swagger documentation](http://localhost:8000/docs) for a more graphic interface
+Or you can go to [the swagger documentation](http://localhost:8000/docs) for a more
+graphic interface

 ### Setting up conversion file

+The conversion dictionary is the heart of the application.
+New fields can be synchronized
+solely by adding entries to this dictionary, without the need to change code elsewhere.

+Currently only MO addresses and employees are supported for conversion.
+All address types
+are supported.

+#### Employee conversion

-The conversion file specifies in json how to map attributes from MO to LDAP and from LDAP to MO,
+The conversion file specifies in json how to map attributes from MO to LDAP and from LDAP
-and takes the form:
+to MO, and takes the form:

 ```
 {